Multiplicative Reweighting for Robust Neural Network Optimization: Training with Multiplicative Reweighting

 \section{Training with Multiplicative Reweighting}

 In the common neural network training setup for classification, we have $N$ training examples $\bs{x_i} \in \mathbb{R}^d$ with labels $y_i\in \mathbb{R}$ ($1 \leq i \leq N$) that are sampled from some unknown distribution $\mathbb{P}[\bs{X}, Y]$.
-Denote the loss function for example $i$ as $l_i(\theta) = l(\theta;\bs{x}_i,y_i)$ where $\theta$ is the network's parameters.
+Denote the loss function for example $i$ as $\ell_i(\theta) = \ell(\theta;\bs{x}_i,y_i)$ where $\theta$ is the network's parameters.

-Most Deep Neural Networks (DNNs) are trained with gradient methods and assign the same importance to every sample in the train set.
-They usually follow the Empirical Risk Minimization (ERM) approach \cite{shalev2014understanding} that treats all examples equally:
+Most DNNs are trained with gradient methods and assign the same importance to all samples in the train set.
+They usually use Empirical Risk Minimization (ERM) \cite{shalev2014understanding} that treats all examples equally:

 Yet, we have a reason to suspect that not all examples are reliable with the same confidence so we want to learn a weighted (non-uniformly averaged) loss function: